 Tyrone Sconce by Robert Abbey

 General ceiling lights in the bathroom will suffice for ambient light, but aren’t ideal for beauty and grooming tasks.
-In fact, lighting from above can create shadows, splotches and lines across your face while shaving, putting on makeup, flossing, etc. A bath bar, vanity light or pair of sconces placed on each side of the mirror will provide the best lighting for detailed tasks.
+In fact, lighting from above can create shadows, splotches and lines across your face while shaving, putting on makeup, flossing, etc. A bath bar, vanity light or pair of vertical sconces placed on each side of the mirror will provide the best lighting for detailed tasks.

 If you have a large mirror that can’t accommodate a light on each side, a horizontal vanity light above the mirror is your best bet.
 Look for a vanity light that includes a shade for each bulb to minimize unflattering shadows.